Co Kildare Obituaries for Friday, 22 November, 2019

 May Tony Rest In Peace

 Reposing at Glennons Funeral Home, Eyre Street, Newbridge from 5pm on Friday with Rosary at 7-30pm.
-Removal on Saturday morning to arrive at Sacred Heart Presbytery, St. John’s Drive, Clondalkin (D22 W1W6) for 10 o'clock Requiem Mass.
+Removal on Saturday morning to arrive at Sacred Heart, St. John’s Drive, Clondalkin (D22 W1W6) for 10 o'clock Requiem Mass.
 Burial afterwards in Newlands Cross Cemetery.

 Family flowers only please.
 Donations, if desired, to "The Irish Guide Dogs".
 Donations box in Church.